dhoyle/splicedocs-jekyll/pages/DeveloperTopics/FcnsAndProcs/Intro.FcnsAndProcs.md

 ## About User-Defined Functions

-You can create user-defined database functions that can be evaluated in SQL statements; these functions can be invoked where most other built-in functions are allowed, including within SQL expressions and `SELECT` statements.
+You can create user-defined database functions (UDFs) that can be evaluated in SQL statements; these functions can be invoked where most other built-in functions are allowed, including within SQL expressions and `SELECT` statements.
 Functions must be deterministic, and cannot be used to make